iuni-cadre/cadre-interface/docs/index.md

 **Filters**

-- These are rules or parameters that established what data is returned from the search.
-Common filter fields include: year, author, journal.
-If you want to query specific scholarly papers, then filter fields like ‘DOI’ and ‘paper title’ are useful.
-    - The selection of filters and query criteria are determine by the user needs and research design.
-    - The more precision used in field selections and search criteria reduces the time it takes for CADRE to return results from the query.
+- These are searchable fields that determine what data is returned from the query.
+Selecting the appropriate fields and filter criteria is critical to returning the data you want.
+The more precision used in field selections and search criteria reduces the time it takes for CADRE to return results from the query.
+- The searchable filter fields for **WoS** are: DOI, ISSN, Year, Author, Journal Name, Journal ISO, Conference Title, Paper Title.
+    - Exact string matches are performed against DOI, ISSN, JournalISO, and Year.
+    - Fuzzy matches are performed against Journal Name, Conference Title, and Paper Title.
+    - The Author Names are searched for as a regular expression.
+        - Enter the author names as “last name, first name” or “last name, first initial middle initial”, or however the initials are given.
+The resulting regular expression will be “.*last, first.*” or “.*last, fm.*” for last followed by first and middle initials; the comma is matched and must be included by the user in the query.
+Also, the author’s names are converted to lower-case and compared against a lower-case field of author names.
+If an author’s name is given in a variety of ways in different publications, then the OR operator will need to be applied for that author.
+        - For example:
+            - If you are searching for papers from two authors: John James Smith and Robert Brian Doe.
+Entering “Smith, J” will find all papers with author last name Smith and first letter of the first name J, so it will find papers with authors like: Clinesmith, Jack or Smith, J where only the J is given in the paper name.
+In other words, you may get extraneous papers with author names that happened to meet the regular expression.
+            - Filter 1:
+                Author: smith, jj
+                    OR
+                Author: smith, john j
+                    OR
+                Author: smith, john james
+                    AND
+            - Filter 2:
+                Author: doe, rb
+                    OR
+                Author: doe, robert b
+                    OR
+                Author: doe, robert brian

 - Select a search **Field** from the pulldown and type the field value into the **Values** column next to the selected field.
     - Click “**Add Another Filter Value**” to add multiple **Values** associated with a selected filter
         - Select whether the additional Value should be “AND” or “OR” using the pulldown option.